 `Race', Ethnicity and Migrations (20 Credits)

 Module code: SOC2113Status: DesignateThe purpose of this module is to provide a framework through which students can develop an understanding of ethnic relations and inequalities through historical and contemporary social science perspectives.
-Based on fundamental theories from social psychology communication studies and identity studies students will explore issues of racism inclusion/exclusion discrimination disadvantage and identities between racialized social groups and critically analyze their socio-historical genesis.
+Based on fundamental theories from social psychology, communication studies and identity studies, students will explore issues of racism, inclusion/exclusion, discrimination, disadvantage and identities between racialized social groups, and critically analyze their socio-historical genesis.

 Sociology of Health and Well-being (20 Credits)

-Module code: SOC2114Status: DesignateThis module introduces students to: a range of sociological perspectives and contemporary debates relating to the Sociology of Health and Well-Being; issues and/or practice; the socially constructed nature of medical knowledge and practice; relationships between and explanations for social variances in health illness disease and well-being and globalisation; the classic sociological `structure? versus `agency? debates.
+Module code: SOC2114Status: DesignateThis module introduces students to: a range of sociological perspectives and contemporary debates relating to the Sociology of Health and Well-Being; issues and/or practice; the socially constructed nature of medical knowledge and practice; relationships between, and explanations for, social variances in health, illness, disease and well-being and globalisation; the classic sociological `structure? versus `agency? debates.

-Sociological Research & Reflection in Action
+Sociological Research & Reflection in Action (20 Credits)

-Body, Sex and Society (20 Credits)
+Identity and Social Change (20 Credits)

-Module code: SOC3019Status: DesignatePopular and academic concern with both the body and sex have increased enormously within the last 150 years.
-This module provides an opportunity to critically explore this development in relation to matters of continuity and change within advancing modernity at a range of levels from the individual to the global.
+Module code: SOC2119Status: DesignatePopular and academic concern with both the body and sex have increased enormously within the last 150 years.
+This module provides an opportunity to explore this development in relation to matters of continuity and change within advancing modernity at a range of levels from the individual to the global.